 Our goal is to deliver what we promised to the clients duly and on time.
 We should always provide a certain added value on top of mere answers.
 Our clients are interested in solutions and ideas, not legal textbooks.
 Therefore, we must also understand how the client’s business works.

 We pursue excellence through continuous learning as well as teamwork.
 Conferring with colleagues is natural and beneficial for us as well as the client.
 We challenge assumptions and pursue the facts in order to understand the true nature of the case.
-We are always well prepared in advance to duly fulfil our tasks.
+We are always well prepared in advance to duly fulfill our tasks.

 We do care.
 If we lack information or instruction we ask for it.
 We remind clients, if necessary.
 We propose solutions even if the client is passive or does not explicitly ask for it.

-We develop fair and healthy relations with our clients, suppliers, peers and employees.
+We develop fair and healthy relations with our clients, suppliers, peers, and employees.
 We do not deliberately mislead or deceive them by misrepresentations, overstatements, partial truths or selective omissions in order to gain a certain advantage.

 Nevertheless, in case of dispute or in court it is our role to protect our client’s interests and to provide only such statements and to submit only such evidence that supports our client’s case.
 We must therefore strictly differentiate between when we act on our own behalf and when we present the case on behalf of our client.